miohtama/backend-developer-hiring-exercise/README.md

 # NestJS - TypeORM shortcomings

-- No standard way to create PostgreSQL db/tear down db for the tests (Python has many)
+- No standard way to create PostgreSQL db/tear down db for the tests.
+No examples or standard way to create database tables for testing.

 - Documentation did not really cover how to use date columns properly.
 Are they strings?
 When they are date objects?